Regent LP

-Regent, L.P. is an American multi-sector private equity firm based in Beverly Hills, California.
-Many of Regent's investments have been in the software, technology, consumer products, retail and media space.
+Regent, L.P. is an American private equity firm based in Beverly Hills, California.
+Many of Regent's investments have been in software, technology, consumer products, retail, and media.
 Its founder and chairman is Michael Reinstein.

 History

 Regent's first acquisition was in 2013, when the firm acquired the Rovi Entertainment Store over-the-top video platform from Rovi Corporation with an Austin, Texas–based investor.
 The firm later purchased the CinemaNow video business from Best Buy.
 Regent and its partners sold these businesses to FilmOn in 2016.